d0dge-dev/verify-system/README.md

 # Advanced Verify System
-## Usecase
-With the Advanced Verify System you are able to save all your Discord Server Members, and also check their Guilds on the verify process.
+Old System of mine, allowing you to gather some data from your discord users for analtic purposes.